-Stuart currently serves as Chairman of the Legal Counsel Committee of the Structured Finance Industry Group (the trade association for the securitization market).
-He was selected as the first-ever Chairman of SFIG's Legal Counsel Committee.
+Stuart currently serves as Chairman of the Legal Counsel Committee of the Structured Finance Association (the trade association for the securitization market).
+He was selected as the first-ever Chairman of SFA's Legal Counsel Committee.
 Stuart is currently Vice Chairman of the American Bar Association’s Securitization and Structured Finance Committee.
-He was inducted as a 2019 Fellow of the American College of Commercial Finance Lawyers.
+He is a Fellow of the American College of Commercial Finance Lawyers.

 Stuart is a frequent lecturer and writer on securitization topics.
 The Structured Finance Institute has produced and sold a DVD, Introduction to Securitization Transactions, featuring Stuart.

 The University of Chicago Law School, JD, cum laude

 Winner of Elijah Watt Sells Award on Uniform CPA Examination